This article has links to products and services we love, which we may make commission from.

 Getting Around Chicago

-You can plan your journey use the Chicago route planner.
+You can plan your journey using the Chicago route planner.

 Weather in Chicago

 If you are new to the city, visiting Chicago in December is an exciting time full of festivals and markets.
-If you are a local, I hope you’ve discovered something new to try out this Winter.
-Please do tell us your favourite Christmas activities in Chicago below!
+If you are a local, I hope you’ve discovered something new to try out this winter.
+Please do tell us your favorite Christmas activities in Chicago below!